lmboucher/plume-drone-measurements/remote_station/RemSt_README.md

 # Raspberry setting for one module at a time

-The goal of this part is to be able to receive, print, and save the data acquired by each of the modules in the Raspberry.
-Both of them can't be connected at the same time in my setup.
+The goal of this part is to be able to receive, print, and save the data acquired by each of the modules connected to the Raspberry.
+Since we can not connect 2 modules by UART at the same time, in the end, two setups are configured :
+1) The multisensor board (USB) + the communication module (USB) + the GPS module (UART)
+2) The multisensor board (USB) + the communication module (USB) + the particulate matter module (UART)

 ## Modules connected by UART